teamdigitale/daf-models/tuscany-acts-analysis/posts/data-exploration.md

 ## Data Exploration

-As first step we want visualize the distrubition of the acts per:
+Now we can perform some aggregation to visualize the distribution of the documents per:
 - year
 - employee
 - office

 ### Acts Per Year

+Let's start by displaying the number of documents per year.
+The chart below is interesting since shows  an increase of acts for the years 2016 and 2017.
+This is because starting from 2016 district offices were aggregated into regional offices.

 ```python
 acts_per_year = df.groupby([df['DATA_ATTO'].dt.year])['CODICE_PRATICA'].count()